poetmountain/Destinations/README.md

 Continuing our Notes example, let's hook up a datasource **Interactor** so that we can provide Note models to the list `View`.
 Interactors house any kind of logic that we want to keep isolated from the UI -- datasource retrievals, system API requests, etc.

 So let's start by creating a sketch of a datasource Interactor for our Notes.
 The `perform(request:) async -> Result<NotesRequest.ResultData, Error>` method here is part of the `AsyncDatasourceable` protocol and will be called when our Notes Destination makes a request by passing in a NotesRequest.
-The `action` types we switch on represent the possible actions that the Interactor handles.
+The `action` types we switch on represent the possible actions that the Interactor supports.
 Once the method retrieves the relevant Note models, it should package them up in a Result and return them.
 ```swift
 actor NotesDatasource: AsyncDatasourceable {
     typealias Request = NotesRequest